Adventech/sabbath-school-lessons/src/en/2025-03/03/teacher-comments.md

 **God’s Covenant**

-God’s Covenant

 Before God brings the Israelites out of Egypt, He assures them that He will fulfill the covenant He established with Abraham, Isaac, and Jacob.
 He promised their forefathers that He would “ ‘give them the land of Canaan’ ” (Exod.
 6:4, NKJV), as mentioned in Genesis 12:7 and Genesis 17:8.
 God remembers this covenant, and because the fullness of time has come, things will now move forward.
 He will intervene for His people.
 The Lord encourages Moses to firmly declare to His people that His promise will certainly occur.
 His word will be fulfilled.
 This fresh as­surance is recorded in the crucial passage of Exodus 6:6–8.

 God begins with the solemn statement of self-identification: “ ‘I am the Lord.’ ” By this recognition formula, which is repeated 15 times in Exodus, especially in the section dealing with the plagues (Exod.
 6:2, 6, 7, 8, 29; Exod.
 7:5, 17; Exod.
 10:2; Exod.
 12:12; Exod.
 14:4, 18; Exod.
 15:26; Exod.
 16:12; Exod.
 29:46; Exod.
 31:13), the Lord proclaims His intimate closeness with, and loving care for, His people.
 Such closeness and care will be recognized by the Israelites and also by the Egyptians.
 He will deliver His people as promised and liberate them from Egyptian bondage.

 The Lord stresses four different redemptive actions for His people and formally promises the following:

 1. “I will bring you out [hiphil form of yatsa' means “cause to go out”] from under the yoke of the Egyptians.”
 2. “I will free [hiphil form of natsal means “rescue,” “snatch out,” “deliver,” “save”] you from being slaves to them.”
 3. “I will redeem [ga'al] you with an outstretched arm and with mighty acts of judgment.”
 4. “I will take [laqakh] you as my own people, and I will be [hayah] your God.”

 These promises culminate with the covenant formula that underscores the intimate relationship and loving unity between the Lord and His people.
 This relationship is the fulfillment of God’s promise to Abraham (Gen. 17:7, 8).
 (In the Jewish Passover Seder liturgy, this biblical passage plays a key role, symbolized by four cups that are drunk by those who celebrate this act of redemption from Egyptian slavery.)